 "I have been researching and investing in stocks for 20 years!
 I now manage all my stock investments using Stock Rover."
 Barry D. Moore - Founder: LiberatedStockTrader.com

 PayPal (PYPL) is the oldest and best-known name in online finance.
-A team of entrepreneurs; that included Elon Musk and Peter Thiel founded PayPal in 1998.
+A team of entrepreneurs, including Elon Musk and Peter Thiel, founded PayPal in 1998.

-Like Square, PayPal offers a suite of popular financial products, including POS terminals and wireless card readers.
+Like Square, PayPal offers popular financial products, including POS terminals and wireless card readers.
 PayPal is also a lender that offers credit lines (Working Capital) and small business loans to its account holders.

 PayPal’s most valuable assets could be its subsidiaries.
 The most valuable PayPal subsidiarity could be the peer-to-peer (P2P) payment app Venmo.
 Venmo is one of the most popular money transfer apps on the market.

-PayPal is trying to make Venmo into a commercial payment app, and it is estimated that two million US merchants accepted Venmo in 2020.
+PayPal is trying to make Venmo into a commercial payment app, and over two million US merchants are estimated to accept Venmo.

 Other PayPal subsidiaries include PayPal Credit, the money transfer service Xoom, and the cloud-based financial services provider Paydiant.